manojkumar-jmp/manojkumar-jmp/README.md

 Currently, I am employed with [Explicate, Inc](https://www.explicateinc.com/) on their payroll, providing services to Workspace ONE product while working directly with [Omnissa](https://www.omnissa.com/) as a contractor, where I contribute my expertise to enhance the platform's capabilities and improve user experiences.
 In my free time, I am passionate about creating video content and writing blogs to share my technical knowledge with the community, helping others stay updated with industry trends and best practices.

 ### Strong Believer:
+- Passionate about tech, proud of my craft.
-- Innovation, Creativity, Smart solutions
+- Innovation, Creativity, Smart solutions.
-- Build it right the first time and Build to scale
+- Build it right the first time and Build to scale.
-- Staying hands-on and having an ultimate end-customer focus
+- Staying hands-on and having an ultimate end-customer focus.